victorvwier/covid-modeling-project/app/README.md

   npm run test
 ```

 Would run all the tests.
-Tests are recognized by having a name of the format `[FILE_NAME].test.js`,where FILE_NAME is the name of file being tested.
+Tests are recognized by having a name of the format `[FILE_NAME].test.js`.

 You can also use the watch mode to interactively keep running the tests while coding to make them pass.